 While I was there, I learned enough Spanish and enough about the siesta to want to go back.
 As my mom embraced me a few weeks later at O’Hare Airport, I simply announced, “I am moving back to Europe.”

 And there it was.
-I found a job teaching English in Sevilla and haven’t looked back since, moving there in September 2007.
+I found a job teaching English in Sevilla and haven’t looked back since, moving to Southern Spain’s capital in September 2007.

 I began teaching at a rural high school, where I found that I actually liked teaching, and that I was good at it.